sccallahan/bedGraph2bigWig/README.md

 Intro
 -----

+UPDATE: I have written a bash script that will automate this process.
+See the bottom of this post for details.

 I recently needed to download some data from GEO/ENCODE to see if a handful of TFs had ChIP-grade antibodies that actually work well.
 The idea was pretty simple: download some bigWigs, throw them onto IGV, and see how good the peaks looked.
 This worked out well enough for samples that had data from the ENCODE project, where bigWigs seem to be preferred.
 However, for one of my TFs of interest, I could only find data by searching GEO directly, and the single study with ChIP only provided bedGraph files.
 Not wanting to download raw fastqs just to get bigWigs, I started searching for ways to convert the format.
 For reference, here are the links to the GEO data (it's replicates of the same ChIP): [rep1](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2902699) [rep2](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2902700)

 UCSC has some detailed information about the [bedGraph format](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) and about the [bigWig format](https://genome.ucsc.edu/goldenpath/help/bigWig.html).
 Simply put, bedGraphs contain the same coordinate information as a bed file, but also a 4th column of values that represent the seqeuncing coverage in that region.
 On the other hand, bigWigs are indexed binaries of this information.
 More reading can be found [on Biostars.](https://www.biostars.org/p/113452/)